karthikpinneboyina99/Final_project/README.md

 --> It is able to retrieve the account details and the individual cart data is associated with their respective accounts.

 Enter your choice: 1
-Enter your account name: Akhil
+Enter your account name: karthik
-Welcome back, Akhil!
+Welcome back, karthik!